Monument Valley Photography Guide

 Pro Tip: Be patient!
 This is a tremendously busy photo location and the selfie / Insta-crew will not observe any kind of photo etiquette.

 ⚠️ Safety Warning: You'll be standing IN THE MIDDLE OF THE HIGHWAY to get the iconic shot.
 Watch for traffic carefully.
 Vehicles come over the rise fast.
 Have a spotter.
 Don't risk your life for a photo.
+Have a spotter or ask someone to keep their eye on you.

 The 17-Mile Valley Loop Drive